Longueuil–Université-de-Sherbrooke station

-Longueuil station, officially Longueuil–Université-de-Sherbrooke station, is a Montreal Metro station in Longueuil, Quebec, Canada.
+Longueuil–Université-de-Sherbrooke station is a Montreal Metro station in Longueuil, Quebec, Canada.
 It is operated by the Société de transport de Montréal (STM) and is the southern terminus of the Yellow Line.
 It is connected to a campus of Université de Sherbrooke, as well as the largest bus station in Greater Montreal, Terminus Longueuil.

 It is one of the busiest stations on the Metro network, with 40% of public transit users from the South Shore using the Yellow Line in the morning peak.